-3. Be ready to explain your damages evidence.
+3. Be ready to explain how this has harmed you (damages).

-Damages do not have to be economic or financial.
-For example, people who have been defamed generally incur at least three types of damages: psychological, reputational, and economic.
+People who have been defamed or who have their privacy invade generally have at least three types of damages: psychological, reputational, and economic.

 4. Have questions and goals in mind ahead of time.